ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

 GUI
 ---

-Here is a screenshot of the new GUI in Transit 4.0:
+Here is a screenshot of the new GUI in Transit2:

 .. image:: _images/Transit4.0_GUI.png
    :width: 1000